 Stopping the clock on the three years of physical presence; Barton v.
 Barr.
-An applicant for VAWA cancellation must have accrued at least three years of physical presence and good moral character, immediately preceding the application.
-Under INA § 240A(d), the person's period of physical presence will end if the person commits certain offenses that cause them to be described in the crimes grounds of inadmissibility at INA § 212(a)(2).
+A VAWA cancellation applicant must have accrued at least three years of physical presence and good moral character, immediately preceding the application.51 Under INA § 240A(d), the person's period of physical presence will end if the person commits certain offenses that cause them to be described in the crimes grounds of inadmissibility at INA § 212(a)(2).
 This rule applies to all applicants regardless of whether they have been admitted to the United States.
 See Barton v.
 Barr, 140 S.Ct.
-1442 (Apr.
-23, 2020), discussed in Part 6, above.
+1442 (2020), discussed in Part 6, above.